 (c) Approximately $2,500 in each of 20 investments that mature in each of 20 consecutive quarters.

 If you need to withdraw some money before an interest income investment matures, the one with the shortest maturity will usually be the most logical one to cash first.
-And if you don’t need to withdraw money after an interest income investment matures, you can reinvest the money for a period that will enable you to maintain your laddering schedule.
+And if you do not need to withdraw money after an interest income investment matures, you can reinvest the money for a period that will enable you to maintain your laddering schedule.
 This process can be repeated every time one of your interest income investments matures.
 As a result, you are likely to earn higher returns than you would by investing in shorter maturities, because longer maturities generally have higher interest rates than shorter maturities.

 There is a wide selection of interest income investments from which to choose.

 •Savings bonds now offer both fixed interest rates and rates that are indexed for inflation.
 The interest they pay is not subject to state income taxes, and federal income taxes can be deferred until the bonds are cashed.
-In certain cases where the interest is used to pay for higher education expenses, the interest may not be taxed at all.
+In certain cases in which the interest is used to pay for higher education expenses, the interest may not be taxed at all.

 •Bonds and other publicly traded interest income securities of the U.S. Government and its agencies may be attractive investments, especially for investors who want very high quality interest income securities and/or high liquidity for an investment of as little as $1,000, in some cases.
 Furthermore, the interest paid by these securities is not subject to state income taxes.
-And the rates paid by some publicly traded U.S. Government securities are indexed for inflation.
+And, the rates paid by some publicly traded U.S. Government securities are indexed for inflation.

 •Corporate interest income securities offer the widest range of interest rates.
 This is because of perceived differences in business risk among the various companies offering interest income securities.
-Some corporate bonds are as risky as, or riskier than, many common stocks.
+Some corporate bonds are as risky as, or even riskier than, many common stocks.

 •Zero-coupon bonds are offered in both the U.S. Government sector and the tax-exempt sector.
 Such bonds are similar to U.S. savings bonds, because they can be purchased at a fraction of their maturity value and there are no interest payments to reinvest.
 However, since no cash is paid until a zero-coupon bond matures, the investor will have to take money from another source to pay income taxes on the accrued interest that is earned, unless the bonds are tax exempt or they are held in a tax-deferred account, such as an IRA.
-Also, because a zero-coupon bond does not pay interest until maturity, its market price will decline more sharply than that of a conventional bond, when interest rates rise.
-This should not be a major concern, unless the bond needs to be sold before its maturity.
+Also, because a zero-coupon bond does not pay interest until maturity, its market price will decline more sharply than that of a conventional bond, if interest rates rise.
+However, this should not be a major concern, unless the bond may need to be sold before its maturity.